columnar-tech/dbc/docs/guides/installing.md

 !!! note

-    be aware that you have to set up your driver manager to match
+    If you set `$ADBC_DRIVER_PATH` environment variable with dbc, you will also need re-use the same shell or to set it in your ADBC driver manager code explicitly.
+For example:

+    ```python
+    import os
+    from pathlib import Path

+    from adbc_driver_manager import dbapi

+    os.environ["ADBC_DRIVER_PATH"] = os.path.join(Path.home(), "drivers")

+    with dbapi.connect(driver="mysql") as con:
+      pass
+    ```

 ## Python Support

-By default, dbc automatically detects whether you've activated a Python [virtual environment](https://docs.python.org/3/tutorial/venv.html) and will install (and uninstall) drivers from the environment rather than the user or system-level paths.
+By default, dbc automatically detects whether you've activated a Python [virtual environment](https://docs.python.org/3/tutorial/venv.html) and will install (and uninstall) drivers from the virtual environment rather than the user or system-level paths.

 ```console
 ~/tmp/my-adbc-project